Online Press Kit

 Where are your offices?

 The RAND Corporation is a global organization with offices throughout the world.
 RAND's North American locations include Santa Monica, California, the home of its headquarters campus and the Pardee RAND Graduate School; Arlington, Virginia; Pittsburgh, Pennsylvania; and Boston, Massachusetts.
-The RAND Gulf States Policy Institute has offices in New Orleans, Louisiana, and Jackson, Mississippi.
+The RAND Gulf States Policy Institute is in New Orleans, Louisiana.
 RAND Europe is located in Cambridge, UK, and Brussels, Belgium.

 What if I have other questions?